igorgonribs/simple-api-gateway/README.md

 # simple-api-gateway
 Simple API Gateway project with Zuul to demonstrate the pattern.

+You can read this file in portuguese by clicking [here](https://github.com/igorgonribs/simple-api-gateway/blob/master/README-pt.md).

 ## Getting Started
 Just clone this repository and run all the three projects.